Homepage - Art Residency - Program Overview

 Porcelain and much more

-You can participate in Ikebana (flower arranging), experience an Edo-senke tea ceremony, or spend a day harvesting tea in Nagasaki prefecture at a small family farm, among other cultural experiences.
-Availability of these activities vary based on the time of year and weather conditions.
+Traditional potter’s wheel master class, Ikebana classes (flower arranging), Edo-senke tea ceremony, harvesting tea in Nagasaki prefecture, wood firing, among other cultural experiences. *Availability of these activities vary based on the time of year and weather conditions.

 If diving into the world of Japanese porcelain sounds tempting, express your interest in a residency with us.